District Health Mitigation Plan

 - Meals will be served in the cafeteria or via kiosks.

-- Lunch times may be staggered, additional tables may be utilized, and outdoor seating will be encouraged to allow for Physical Distancing.
+- Lunch times may be staggered, additional tables may be utilized, and outdoor seating will be encouraged to allow for physical distancing.

-- Tables will be disinfected between uses.
+- Tables will be cleaned frequently.

 Ongoing Operational Considerations